Skip to content

 Name: Mike

-Type of player: more classic player, flat groundstrokes, generates little spin.
+Player type: somewhat more classic player, flat groundstrokes, generates little spin himself.
 Had shoulder problems until recently

 Player's racket history: Head Ti Fire, Babolat Pure Drive, Prince EXO3 Rebel Team, Wilson Steam 100 BLX2, Head Graphene Radical MP and the Prince Textreme Warrior 107 .